 More subtly, the approach perpetuated one of Italy’s darker strategic habits: making things complicated.

 Arguing that was necessary to manage the transition to new rules doesn’t hold up as the transition itself has been altered by multiple later pension reforms.
 Take the 2007 reform, which watered down an earlier tweak in 2005.
 The EUR10 billion price tag for the bill went to raise the minimum pension level – mostly benefiting people who hadn’t worked much – and softening the move to a higher retirement age, which affected all of 129,000 people.
 In short, the bill defied the principle of 1995 and handed resources to a select few.
+Cashing out?

 The practice is alive and well.
 Italy’s parliament is in the process of approving a measure that will strip politicians convicted of various crimes from receiving their lifetime pensions.
 The public has been told of this heroic stand against corruption.
 But in fact the politicians in question will simply receive their contributions in an upfront lump-sum manner while forfeiting their annuity.
 Actually working Italians would welcome such a deal.